Personal cheat on Docker Basics

 16 Dockerfile: Creating Your Own Image

-- create a
+- create a dockerfile

-- run docker
+- run docker build

-- result is a docker
+- result is a docker image

-- docker
+- docker runthat image = acontainer.

 When creating a dockerfile if you call it "Dockerfile", docker will

-an image from "Dockerfile".
+automatically build will build an image from "Dockerfile".
 If you call it

-something else, you will have to tell docker what the dockerfile is called
+something else, you will have to tell docker what the dockerfile is called.

-In the directory "/usr/local/container/volumes/ubuntu"
+In the directory "/usr/local/container/volumes/ubuntu" (specifically for me)

-You need a file named "Dockerfile"
+You need a file named "Dockerfile" with some special keywords at the top.

 Check out this tutorial on Dockerfile reference: docs.docker.com

-.
+A dockerfile ultimately creates an image.
 All a dockerfile is an environment

 in a text file.
-It starts with From:
+It starts with From: <The starting image>

 Once you have an image you can create a specific instance of the image which becomes your container.